collapsed-stacks/startups/questions/9623/can-i-use-a-shot-from-movie-with-celebrity-on-my-blog.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-07-06
 - score: 0

-<p>So long as you are not trying to imply an endorsement or some form of relationship with the snapshot you should be fine.
+So long as you are not trying to imply an endorsement or some form of relationship with the snapshot you should be fine.
 As Denis says above, some guard their brand in creative ways and could aim to test the limits of the law.
 I suspect that if you do ruffle feathers, they'll send you a cease and desist letter once or twice giving you the chance to reconsider your choice of artwork.
-It does not mean they are right, nor does it mean you accept their opinion, but it saves a fight.</p>
+It does not mean they are right, nor does it mean you accept their opinion, but it saves a fight.